Temperley-Lieb K-matrices: The reflection matrices

-and ${\cal R}(u)=P[x_{1}(u){\cal I}+x_{2}(u){\cal U}]$ \ into (\ref{diag.2} ), in order to get $N^{2}$ functional equations for the $k_{i,i}$ elements, many of them not independent equations.
+and ${\cal R}(u)=P[x_{1}(u)I+x_{2}(u){\cal U}]$ into (\ref{int.2}), we will have $N^{4}$ functional equations for the $k_{i,j}$ elements, many of them not independent equations.
 In order to solve these functional equations, we shall proceed as follows.
-First we consider the $(i,j)$ component of the matrix equation (\ref{diag.2}).
-By differentiating it with respect to $v$ and taking $v=0$, we get algebraic equations involving the single variable $u$ and $N$ parameters
+First we consider the $(i,j)$ component of the matrix equation (\ref{int.2}).
+By differentiating it with respect to $v$ and taking $v=0$, we get algebraic equations involving the single variable $u$ and $N^{2}$ parameters

+Analyzing the refection equations one can see that they possess a special structure.
+Several equations exist involving only two non-diagonal elements.
+They can be solved by the relations

+We thus left with several equations involving two diagonal elements and $ k_{1,N}(u)$.
+Such equations are solved by the relations